We take every aspect of your personal profile into consideration when calculating your admissions chances.

-Pick one woman — an historical figure, fictitious character, or modern individual — to converse with for an hour and explain your choice.
+Pick one woman — a historical figure, a fictitious character, or a modern individual — who you’d like to converse with for an hour and explain your choice.
 Why does this person intrigue you?
 What would you talk about?
-What questions would you ask them?
+What questions would you ask her?

 The essay demonstrates your ability to write clearly and concisely on a selected topic and helps you distinguish yourself in your own voice.
 What do you want the readers of your application to know about you apart from courses, grades, and test scores?
 Choose the option that best helps you answer that question and write an essay of no more than 650 words, using the prompt to inspire and structure your response.
 Remember: 650 words is your limit, not your goal.
 Use the full range if you need it, but don‘t feel obligated to do so.

 Some students have a background, identity, interest, or talent that is so meaningful they believe their application would be incomplete without it.
 If this sounds like you, then please share your story.